AdobeDocs/certification.en/help/certifications/aa/aa-p-developer.md

 * Identify features and capabilities of Adobe Experience Cloud ID
 * Identify uses for Adobe Launch
-* Identify how to enable / support Adobe Analytics tags in the Adobe Experience Cloud Ecosystem
+* Identify how to enable / support [!DNL Adobe Analytics] tags in the Adobe Experience Cloud Ecosystem

 Section 2: Analytics strategy and design based on a solution design reference (12%)